Variable projection methods for approximate (greatest) common divisor computations: Numerical examples

-The results in Table~\ref{tab:terui5} show that for all $d$ except $4$ (and also $6$, which was not computed) the methods based on the image representation (Sections~\ref{sec:varpro_h} and~\ref{sec:varpro_g}), match the results of the UVGCD method (which are the overall best).
-Note that for all $d$ (including $4$) the methods based on image representation improve over the the Gauss-Newton method from \citep{Bini.Boito10-fast}.
-(However, it should be noted that for $d=4$ the image representation method runs into maximum number of iterations.)
+The results in Table~\ref{tab:ex11} show the Euclidean distances, and in Table~\ref{tab:ex1_iter}, we show number iterations of the methods (unfortunately, the number of iterations for ``UVGCD'' is not available).
+In Table~\ref{tab:ex1_cond}, we present the condition numbers for the $\Gamma$ matrix in the variable projection methods.

+The results of the experiments show ``UVGCD'' gives the overall best approximation, and we use its results as a reference.
+We see that the methods ``VP$_{{h}}$'' and ``VP$_{{g}}$'' match the results of ``UVGCD'' in few iterations, except the cases $d = 8$ for ``VP$_{{h}}$'' and $d=1,2$ for ``VP$_{{g}}$''.
+However, each of these ``bad'' cases corresponds to the cases where the methods large search space and high computational complexity, and should not normally be used.
+It is natural to use ``VP$_{h}$'' for $d < \frac{n_k}{2}$ and ``VP$_{h}$'' for $d \ge \frac{n_k}{2}$, (for example, ``VP$_{{g}}$'' in the case $d=8$).
+The $\Gamma$ matrices (see Section~\ref{sec:cond}) are well-conditioned in all cases for these methods.

+The method ``FASTGCD'' does not match the results of ``UVGCD'', probably due to the settings of the stopping criteria.
+Also, the method produces polynomials with complex coefficients as a result.

 The method based on the kernel representation (Section~\ref{sec:sylv}) fails to produce good results for $d < 8$.
-For $d=1,\ldots,3$, it has ill-conditioned $\Gamma$ matrix, and the result is computed with regularization of $\Gamma$ in the package \citep{SLRA}.
-This means that the computed approximating polynomials may not have a common divisor.
+For $d=1,\ldots,4$ it seems to give a good result, but the $\Gamma$ matrix used in computations is ill-conditioned, and the regularization of $\Gamma$ in the package \cite{SLRA} is automatically applied in this example.
+(This means that the computed approximating polynomials are not guaranteed to have a common divisor.)
+Therefore, the variable projection in kernel representation should be used only for small $d$.